The University of Texas at Dallas

 Registering for Senior Project

-In order to register for honors credit, students should consult with their academic advisor.
-Students must complete an Application and Registration for Music Senior Project (pdf) form (or Major Honors form), which is signed by the supervisor and a second reader and is turned in to Bass School’s Academic Advising Suite.
-Students will then register for three hours of credit under the honors course number MUSI 4390 (or AP 4V99).
+To register for the Senior Project, students must complete the Application and Registration for Music Senior Project form in consultation with their advisor.
+After the form is signed by the supervisor (and second reader, if applicable), it is submitted to the Academic Advising Suite, where students will then be able to register for three hours of credit under the course number MUSI 4390 (or VPAS 4V99).